 I like you to know these things.
-Yeah, I want you to know my kids are making stuff happen.
-But, more than that, I want you to think I’m killing this parenting thing.
+My kids are making stuff happen.
+But, more than that, I want you to think I’m making stuff happen, that I’m smoking this parenting thing.

 This desire arises only when I’m still.
 Stillness is the only way we see things clearly.
-Only then do I see a reality larger than the latest accomplishment.
+Only then do I see a vision for my kids larger than the latest accomplishment.

-I see the inevitable winds of suffering that will huff and puff and threaten my kids’ emotional and (possibly) physical foundations.
-I think about the weight of comparison, rejection and loss that will eventually press down hard on their identity.
-I think about the relationships they will form.
-I think about the state of our world as their conscience becomes aware of spiritual things.
+The inevitable winds of suffering will huff and puff and threaten my kids’ emotional and (possibly) physical foundations.
+I dread the thought of it, suffering’s inevitable intersection in their lives.
+I think about the weight of comparison, rejection and loss that will eventually press hard on their identity.
+I think about the relationships they will form, how those voices will pave their future’s path.

 What will sustain their faithfulness?
 What will carry them across life’s difficulties and inconsistencies?
-Let’s not pretend the brag-worthy traits will do this.
+Not the brag-worthy traits.
 Athletic prowess won’t do it.
 Intellect won’t either.
 Neither will artistic giftedness.
 Not even good theology will do the job.
 It’s not that these pursuits are bad.
 They are just futile without a deeper foundation.

 The stuff that makes us successful doesn’t make us faithful.

-I’m not here to offer up perfect solutions.
+I have not perfect solutions.
 But, in looking through Scripture, one discipline is wildly underestimated: stick-to-itiveness.
 Or resilience.
 Or perseverance.
 Or grit.

 Perseverance isn’t much valued in our speed-hungry culture.
-Perseverance takes time.
-It’s singular-focused, void of spotlights.
-Yeah, we’re a sprinting people.
+Perseverance takes time, we’re a sprinting people.
 To that, some reading this might say, “Yeah, we are.
 And…?”

 GPAs aren’t bad.
 Neither are scholarships.
-Lord knows, by the time my kids go to college, it will be cheaper to buy California than send your kids to a university there.
-Yeah, I pray for scholarships over my kids every night.
+Lord knows, by the time my kids go to college, it will be cheaper to buy California than send them to a university there.

 But eventually, everyone faces a severe storm.
 When the bottom falls out on my kids, their accomplishments won’t do much for them.
 When life gets tough, will they have enough grit to persevere?
 Will they stand firm in their faith, trusting in their Rock, or will they seek an easy out?
-When life takes them to the end of the rope, will they let go or, as someone once said, “tie a knot and hold on”?
+When life takes them to the end of the rope, will they let go or tie a knot and hold on?
 When their marriage struggles, will they give up on it or fight for it?
-When failure threatens their calling, will they abandon it or allow disappointment to fuel growth, wholeness and deeper passion?
+When failure threatens their calling, will they abandon it or grow from it?

 1. A growth mindset